Car Hire Cork Airport

-Dropping off your car at Cork Airport you can book in advance for long-term car parking at reasonable rates of around 9-10 euros a day.
+Dropping off your car at Easirent Car Hire Cork Airport branch you can book in advance for long-term car parking at reasonable rates of around 9-10 euros a day.
 Both long-stay car parks are within walking distance of the terminal.
 A courtesy bus service also operates to and from the terminal.

 For the best experience whilst visiting Cork, be sure to book online with Easirent for your car hire Cork airport best price!

 The Rebel City, the ‘Real Capital’, no matter what you call it, Cork is one of Ireland’s greatest treasures, a city full of history, culture and pride that has been standing for over 1000 years since being founded by Viking invaders in the early tenth century.

 A former industrial powerhouse, the Cork of today is a city of international economy and trade, being a base for several major pharmaceutical companies, as well as the European base for tech giants Apple.
 Cork is also birthplace of Murphy’s Irish Stout ale.

 Despite being one of the most Southern cities in all of Ireland, Cork shares a similar weather pattern and temperature to the rest of the country, with average low temperatures of around 3˚celsius at their lowest in January, and average high temperatures of around 15˚ Celsius at their highest in July and August.
 Being a coastal city you can expect rain, and more than its fair share of it, so make sure to pack accordingly when visiting Cork.